Schlaubischlump/LocationSimulator/index.md

 - Decrease the location update interval for smoother movements

 ### v0.1.8.3
+⚠️ Language support other than english and german is partially incomplete
 - Fix UI lockup if Xcode 13.3 is installed
 - Xcode 13.3 support for iPhoneSimulator

 ### v0.1.8.2

-- ⚠️ Language support other than english and german is partially incomplete
+⚠️ Language support other than english and german is partially incomplete
 - Change the map type (satellite, hybrid, explore)
 - Select the menubar items when changing the move type
 - Add zoom-in and zoom-out menubar items